Table of Contents

 - Transcription: Once the virus has become part of (is integrated into) the CD4 cell, it commands the CD4 cell to start making new HIV proteins.
 The proteins are the building blocks for new HIV viruses.
 They are produced in long chains.

 - Assembly: An HIV enzyme called protease cuts the long chains of HIV proteins into smaller pieces.
 As the smaller protein pieces come together with copies of HIV's RNA, a new virus is put together (assembled).

 - Budding: The newly assembled virus pushes ("buds") out of the original CD4 cell.
 This new virus is now able to target and infect other CD4 cells.

 Different classes or groups of HIV drugs block different steps of HIV's lifecycle.
-There are currently five classes of HIV drugs approved by the US Food and Drug Administration (FDA):
+There are currently six classes of HIV drugs approved by the US Food and Drug Administration (FDA):

 - Entry Inhibitors: These drugs stop (inhibit) HIV from entering a CD4 cell.
-There are different types of entry inhibitors: fusion inhibitors and CCR5 antagonists.
+There are different types of entry inhibitors - fusion inhibitors and receptor blockers (CCR5 antagonists).
 One of each type is approved:

 - Fusion inhibitor: Fuzeon (enfuvirtide or T-20)

 - CCR5 antagonist: Selzentry (maraviroc)

 - Integrase Inhibitors: These drugs interfere with HIV's integrase enzyme.
 There are three approved integrase inhibitors:

 - Tivicay (dolutegravir)